Theory of Fundamental Interactions (TIF)

 NAVEZ Patrick

-The TIF team is part of several research networks: the international research network Terascale; the national program PNHE; the European ITN project HIDDeN.
+The TIF team is part of several research networks: the international IRN Terascale network, the national AT-PEM program, and the European project ITN HIDDeN.
+It also organizes the annual mini-workshop on Cosmology and High Energy Physics.

-• Mathematical physics : integrability; BPS indices and topological invariants; modular and mock modular forms.
-Integral and asymptotic methods in classical and quantum scattering theory ; Homogenization techniques and singular perturbations ; Characteristic classes and algebraic topology in condensed matter.
+• Mathematical Physics: BPS indices and topological invariants; Integrability; Modular and mock modular forms; Homogenization techniques and singular perturbations; Characteristic classes and algebraic topology in condensed matter.

-• Light-matter interaction: Non-relativistic quantum field theory; QED; Semi-classical approaches; Maxwell-Bloch equations; metamaterials; electromagnetism.
+• Light-Matter Interaction: Non-relativistic quantum field theory; Semi-classical approaches; Maxwell-Bloch equations; quantum metamaterials.

 Funding : QRC-4-ESP

-TIF team participates in the QRC-4-ESP project (https://www.qrc-4-esp.eu), funded by the European Innovation Council, which aims to implement reservoir computing principles using physical systems.
+The TIF team is involved in the QRC-4-ESP project (https://www.qrc-4-esp.eu), funded by the European Innovation Council, which aims to implement the principles of reservoir computing using physical systems.

-More specifically, the TIF team is working to develop a general theory of prediction using reservoirs governed by the laws of classical or quantum physics.
-We are also focused on optimizing predictions made using reservoirs composed of either superconducting qubits or luminescent point-defects in silicon carbide.
+More specifically, the TIF team seeks to develop a general theory of prediction using reservoirs described by the laws of classical or quantum physics.
+We also aim to optimize predictions obtained using reservoirs made of either superconducting qubits or luminescent defects in silicon carbide.